ccamel/awesome-ccamel/README.md

 - [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.
 - [crate/crate-sample-apps](https://github.com/crate/crate-sample-apps) - A JavaScript guestbook app with a number of different backend implementations, each using a different client library to communicate with CrateDB.
 - [ctongfei/progressbar](https://github.com/ctongfei/progressbar) - Terminal-based progress bar for Java / JVM
-- [datahub-project/datahub](https://github.com/datahub-project/datahub) - The Metadata Platform for your Data and AI Stack
+- [datahub-project/datahub](https://github.com/datahub-project/datahub) - The Context Platform for your Data and AI Stack
 - [datastax/dsbulk](https://github.com/datastax/dsbulk) - DataStax Bulk Loader (DSBulk) is an open-source, Apache-licensed, unified tool for loading into and unloading from Apache Cassandra(R), DataStax Astra and DataStax Enterprise (DSE)
 - [davidmoten/subethasmtp](https://github.com/davidmoten/subethasmtp) - SubEtha SMTP is a Java library for receiving SMTP mail
 - [ddd-by-examples/all-things-cqrs](https://github.com/ddd-by-examples/all-things-cqrs) - Comprehensive guide to a couple of possible ways of synchronizing two states with Spring tools.
 Synchronization is shown by separating command and queries in a simple CQRS application.